 Development proposals which help to promote Kidderminster as the tourism 'hub' of the District will be encouraged during the plan period.
 This includes the provision of supporting facilities such as sports facilities, hotels, conferencing facilities and developments that improve the evening / night time economy and cultural offer of the town.
-Sustainable transport links and infrastructure to promote ease of access to the Wyre Forest, Stourport-on-Severn, Bewdley, West Midland Safari Park and Kidderminster Railway Station will be sought, where practical and viable.
+Where the residual cumulative impacts of development on the road network are severe, sustainable transport links and infrastructure to promote ease of access to the Wyre Forest, Stourport-on-Severn, Bewdley, West Midland Safari Park and Kidderminster Railway Station will be sought, where practical and viable.